diegojkob/Docker_PrimeNumbers/README.md

 # Docker_PrimeNumbers
-Excercise to get a range of prime numbers given the last value.
+Exercise to get a range of prime numbers given the last value.

+# Execution
+From the local directory of this project run the following command: docker-compose run --rm diego_primenumbers